bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

   * PARTIAL APPROVAL CASE
     * Server returns a list with the structure for each of the acceptable peering sessions as in the approval case.
 The server also returns a list of sessions that have not deemed as validated or acceptable to be created.
 The set of sessions accepted and rejected is disjoint and the join of both sets matches the cardinality of the requested sessions.
 The sessions on each set are associated to the client request by the Item ID specified for each session.
   * REJECTION CASE
-    * Server returns and error message which indicates that all of the sessions requested have been rejected and the reason for it.
+    * Server returns an error message which indicates that all of the sessions requested have been rejected and the reason for it.

 ## CLIENT CONFIGURATION
 The client then configures the chosen peering sessions asynchronously using their internal mechanisms.